Sakura Hirota: Ice Ribbon (2012-2019)

-Oz Academy (2011-present)
+Oz Academy (2011-2025)

 Hirota has a tenure with Oz Academy.
 At Heart on Wave on September 23, 2014 she teamed up with Mayumi Ozaki as "Ozakura Princess" defeated Aja Kong and Tsubasa Kuragaki in the finals of a five tag team tournament to win the vacant Oz Academy Tag Team Championship.
 At WAVE/OZ Academy OZABU Spin Off, a cross-over event promoted by both Oz Academy and Pro Wrestling Wave on June 7, 2015, she competed in a 19-person battle royal also involving Tsubasa Kuragaki, Mio Shirai, Kaori Yoneyama, Manami Toyota and others.

-Sendai Girls' Pro Wrestling (2011-present)
+Sendai Girls' Pro Wrestling (2011-2025)

 Hirota is also known for her tenure with Sendai Girls' Pro Wrestling.
 At house show hosted by the promotion on January 20, 2019, she participated in a 15-woman battle royal also involving notable opponents such as Alex Lee, Kaoru Maeda, Meiko Satomura, Sareee and others.
 At another house show from March 11, 2019 she unsuccessfully challenged Chihiro Hashimoto for the Sendai Girls World Championship.

-Pro Wrestling Wave (2010-present)
+Pro Wrestling Wave (2010-2025)

 Hirota is known for competing in various of the promotion's signature events.
 One of them is Catch the Wave, making her first appearance at the 2014 edition of the event where she placed herself in the "Adeyaka" block and scoring a total of six points after competing against Yumi Ohka, Tsukasa Fujimoto, Tomoka Nakagawa, Kyoko Kimura, Shuu Shibutani and Yuu Yamagata.
-On year later at the 2014 edition of the tournament, she scored three victories and six losses after competing against the likes of Kana, Hikaru Shida, Mika Iida, Cherry, Ryo Mizunami, Misaki Ohata, Kaho Kobayashi and Rina Yamashita.
+One year later at the 2014 edition of the tournament, she scored three victories and six losses after competing against the likes of Kana, Hikaru Shida, Mika Iida, Cherry, Ryo Mizunami, Misaki Ohata, Kaho Kobayashi and Rina Yamashita.

 As for the Dual Shock Wave, she made her first appearance at the 2014 edition in which she competed against teams such as Fairy Family (Dynamite Kansai and Fairy Nipponbashi) and Merazoma (Melanie Cruise and Moeka Haruhi), she teamed up with Mika Iida as "Sakuragohan" and made it to the finals from October 15 where they also dropped the Wave Tag Team Championship to Revolucion Amandla (Kyoko Kimura and Tomoka Nakagawa).
 At the 2017 edition of the event she teamed up with Saki as "Pyonzu, Zu" and fell short to Natsu & Natsuri (Natsumi Maki and Sumire Natsu).

+Politics

+On June 2, 2025, Hirota and Pro Wrestling Wave announced that Hirota would leave the company, and would start to become more involved in Japanese politics.
+She registered as a member of the Japan Innovation Party, a center-right populist party, to run for the House of Councillors' Aichi at-large district in the 2025 elections.

 Personal life

-Hirota is a mother of twins.
+Hirota is a mother of twins, a boy and a girl.
 She once brought them at DDT All Out Day on July 29, 2019 since she did not find any babysitter for them.
+She previously stated that she was once a supporter of the Sports and Peace Party, which was run by Antonio Inoki.